 About the Patriot All-America

-College football has its annual bowl season and college golf will now be part of that bowl-like experience thanks to this unique tournament that is held between Christmas and New Years in the Valley of the Sun.
-The Patriot All-America Invitational, which features PING All-Americans from the previous season in NCAA Divisions I, II and III, as well as All-Americans from the NAIA, NJCAA and AJGA ranks, will take place annually from Dec.
-27-31 at the Wigwam Golf Resort in Litchfield Park.
+College football has its annual bowl season and college golf is now part of that bowl-like experience thanks to this unique tournament that is held between Christmas and New Years in the Valley of the Sun.
+The Patriot All-America Invitational, which features PING All-Americans from the previous season in NCAA Divisions I, II and III, as well as All-Americans from the NAIA, NJCAA and AJGA ranks and other special invitees takes place annually from Dec.
+27-31 at The Wigwam Golf Resort in Litchfield Park.

 Why Folds of Honor?